 For centuries, handwritten notes have been a powerful tool for personal expression and information storage.
 In today’s digital world, handwritten notes offer a nostalgic charm but lack the convenience of digital formats—durability, easy indexing, and seamless integration with other digital content.

-Now, with InkSight, a system built upon vision-language model with collaboration between Google Research and EPFL, we’re taking a significant step to convert offline handwriting to digital ink formats (online handwriting).
+Now, with InkSight, a system built upon vision-language models through collaboration between Google Research and EPFL, we’re taking a significant step toward converting offline handwriting to digital ink formats (online handwriting).

 InkSight is designed to “derender” handwriting from an image into a sequence of digital ink strokes.
 This conversion allows a digital pen-and-paper experience from a simple photo of handwritten text, avoiding the need for specialized hardware like smart pens or digital paper.